Multilingualism in employee and student representation

 Workshop Multilingual Meetings

 Through interactive role-play games and concise theory, employees learn to apply strategies to accommodate as speaker, hearer and active bystander in a meeting with co-workers who have different linguistic and cultural backgrounds.
-Take a look at the workshop in the Development Guide for the up-to-date overview of trainings (access with Solis-ID for UU employees and student representatives).
-The workshop is for individual employees, but team managers can apply for a workshop for the whole team.
+For now, this workshop will not be organised in 2024.
+However, if you have interest in the workshop, please send an email to multilingualism@uu.nl.
+Do you want to start with multilingualism right away?
+Take a look at the Toolkit.

 Working language in representative bodies

-To support the language policy in representative advisory bodies a document will be shared with a checklist and a choice model for representatives to prepare their advisory body for a multilingual situation.
+Chapter 7 of the Language policy of Utrecht University deals specific with the working language in representative bodies.
+To support the language policy in representative advisory bodies several documents are developed like a checklist and a choice model for representatives to prepare their advisory body for a multilingual situation.
 The checklist is based on research and experiences of advisory bodies participating in the Multilingualism & Participation project.
 Needless to say, since representative bodies can differ widely, the checklist might not be fully applicable for every advisory body.
-Besides the checklist the document will also include the choice model inclusive multilingualism for representative advisory bodies.
+Besides the checklist a choice model for multilingual meetings at a bilingual university has been developed.
 The choices in the model are based on the language levels of the participants in the body.
-Chapter 7 of the Language policy of Utrecht University (PDF document of the Language policy) deals specific with the working language in representative bodies.

 Project Multilingualism & Participation

 The Multilingualism & Participation project took place from September 2020 until July 2022.
 With this project Utrecht University aimed to encourage the participation of international staff and students.
 This project investigated multilingual situations within and outside UU and has developed the above tools and services.
 Jan ten Thije, professor intercultural communication and former coordinator of the project, and Kimberly Naber, researcher intercultural communication, explain in a DUB-article what the added value of a multilingual situation can be.
-Here you can read the final report of the project.
-A closing colloquium of the project Multilingualism & Participation was held on the 10th of June 2022.
-A report of this colloquium will be available soon, but the video of the colloquium can already be viewed.
+On the closing colloquium of the project Multilingualism & Participation the final report and the course book Receptive Dutch for meetings and administration were handed over to the CvB.
+Here you can view the video of the colloquium.
+There is also a public version available of the final report.

 NWO subsidy: start CoRe-project January 2023